Will Bankruptcy Affect My Military Security Clearance?

 Whether filing for bankruptcy will affect your security clearance depends on the circumstances that led to your bankruptcy.

 Filing for bankruptcy relief will not automatically prohibit you from obtaining a security clearance.
-But whether you have a history of financial irresponsibility will be considered during the evaluation process.
-As a result, whether your bankruptcy will affect your security clearance typically will depend on the circumstances that led you to file for bankruptcy.
+However, the evaluation will consider whether you have a history of financial irresponsibility.
+As a result, whether bankruptcy will affect your security clearance typically will depend on the circumstances that led you to file for bankruptcy.

-Read on to learn more about whether filing for bankruptcy will affect your security clearance.
-(For more information on what to consider before filing for bankruptcy, see Bankruptcy Filing Considerations.)
+Read on for more information about whether filing for bankruptcy will affect your security clearance.

 Guidelines for Security Clearance Determinations

-In general, security clearance decisions are made on a case-by-case basis and take into account specific factors and guidelines designed to assess your security risk.
-For example, you can expect the evaluation to consider your:
+Generally, security clearance decisions are made case-by-case and involve specific factors and guidelines to assess your security risk.
+For example, you can expect the evaluation to consider the following:

 • allegiance to the United States